Vikash-8090-Yadav/Solidity-Pathshala/Level2/ERC-721/readme.md

 It is a simple ERC721 token.
 It have a common TokenURI for all minted tokens.
 It uses text based svg as token image.
-Name of token is NFT and it's symbol is Img.
+Name of token is MyNFT and it's symbol is Square.

 ## How this is build